-The Guiding Principles of Digital Business Observability - a Look Inside Eckerson’s 2023 Report
+5 Guiding Principles of Digital Business Observability

-Digital Business Observability: Analyzing IT and Business Data Together was developed with sponsorship from ChaosSearch to help enterprises better understand the adoption drivers, challenges, requirements, benefits, and use cases that can be enabled with digital business observability programs.
+Digital Business Observability: Analyzing IT and Business Data Together was developed by Kevin Petrie, VP of Research at Eckerson Group with sponsorship from ChaosSearch to help enterprises better understand digital business observability programs.

-Top 5 Insights from Eckerson’s Digital Business Observability Report
+5 Honest Truths of Digital Business Observability

 1. Digital Business Observability Helps Close the IT-Business Gap

-3. Multimodal Analytics is the Essence of Business Observability Programs
+2. Multimodal Analytics Powers Business Observability Programs

-Stated differently, the key capability that powers business observability programs is multimodal analytics - the ability to seamlessly apply all three analytical modes to IT and business data:
+The key capability that powers business observability programs is multimodal analytics - the ability to seamlessly apply all three analytical modes to IT and business data:

 - Search.
 IT and SecOps teams use software tools like Elasticsearch to index and search unstructured data, including the telemetry data (logs, metrics, traces) that supports operational observability programs.